Pinehurst Resort: Pinehurst No. 9

 Pinehurst No. 9 which opened in 1988 and was designed by Jack Nicklaus was originally a private club known as "National Golf Club" separate from the Resort but was purchased by Pinehurst in 2014, and became No. 9, available just like all the other courses to Resort guests.
 The course is a true Nicklaus original with all the hallmarks, including lush playing conditions and tricky greens.
 As with the others newer than No. 5, No. 9 plays out of its own clubhouse but is not far from the main resort, sitting just across the road from No. 7.
 The course underwent minor renovations in 2012 to keep it up to date and the course is currently grassed with Certified Tifway 419 Bermuda tees, fairways, and rough and Penn A-1/A-4 creeping bentgrass greens, the only course at the resort with bentgrass greens.

 The Cradle

-Pinehurst's shortest course opened in 2017 and was designed by Gil Hanse.
-The Cradle is a 9-hole par 3 course, with greens as tricky as any on the bigger courses, and at $50 with free replays is the cheapest way to play golf at Pinehurst.
-The course is currently grassed with Tifway Bermuda tees and fairways and Champion Bermuda greens.
+The Cradle is a 9-hole par 3 course designed by Gil Hanse; it opened in 2017 and is Pinehurst's shortest course.

 Pinehurst No. 10

-Pinehurst Number 10 started construction in early 2023.
-Golf architects Tom Doak and Angela Moser are leading the design.
+Pinehurst Number 10 started construction in 2023 and opened in 2024.
+Golf architects Tom Doak and Angela Moser led the design.